-What is a Tracker Domain?
+What is a Tracker Domain in Pardot?

-- Credibility ie. a trustworthy page.
+- Credibility (a trustworthy link).

 - ‘Seamless transition’ from your hosted pages to Pardot-hosted assets.